Preparing Your Child for School

 How do we help children to be school ready?

 As well as making sure that we prepare the children emotionally, socially and academically we also work really hard at making the transition to school as smooth as possible.
 We work closely with the pre-schools and nursery setting, ensuring that information is shared about how each child learns, their developmental key skills and their next steps to learning.
-We welcome pre-schools and nursery setting to bring children so that they can spend time at Stanford School and so that the children become comfortable and secure in their new environment and understand the kind of activities the children enjoy and are used to doing.
+We welcome pre-schools and nursery setting to bring children so that they can spend time at Laceby Stanford Primary Academy and so that the children become comfortable and secure in their new environment and understand the kind of activities the children enjoy and are used to doing.

 Realise the value of play as a means of development